AaltoSciComp/scicomp-docs/triton/ref/connecting.rst

        <https://aaltoscicomp.github.io/blog/2023/ssh-keys-with-passwords/>`__

    * * VDI
-     * "Virtual desktop interface", https://vdi.aalto.fi, from there you have to ``ssh`` to Triton (previous rows) and can run graphical programs via SSH.  `More info
+     * "Virtual desktop interface", https://vdi.aalto.fi, from there you can ``ssh`` to Triton or access OOD.  `More info
        <https://www.aalto.fi/en/services/vdiaaltofi-how-to-use-aalto-virtual-desktop-infrastructure>`__.
      * Whole Internet

    * * Jupyter
-     * https://jupyter.triton.aalto.fi provides the Jupyter interface
-       directly on Triton (including command line).
-Get a terminal with "New → Other → Terminal". :doc:`More info </triton/apps/jupyter>`.
-     * Whole Internet
+     * Since April 2024 Jupyter is part of Open OnDemand, see below. :doc:`More info </triton/apps/jupyter>`.

-   * * Open OnDemand
+   * * Open OnDemand (aka OOD)
-     * https://ood.triton.aalto.fi, Web-based interface to the
+     * https://ondemand.triton.aalto.fi, Web-based interface to the
        cluster.
-Includes shell access and data transfer.
-"Triton Shell Access" for the terminal.  :doc:`More info </triton/usage/ood>`.
+Includes shell access, GUI, data transfer, Jupyter and a number of GUI applications like Matlab etc.  :doc:`More info </triton/usage/ood>`.
-     * VPN and Aalto networks
+     * VPN and Aalto networks or through VDI

-   * * VSCode
-     * Web-based available via OpenOnDemand (row above).

-       Desktop-based "Remote
-       SSH" allows running on Triton (which is OK, but don't use it for large computation).  :doc:`More info </triton/apps/vscode>`.
-     * Same as Open OnDemand or SSH above